-All students and staff have the right to live, study, work and relax in an environment where they are free from any form of sexual violence, physical violence, abuse and harassment, and where their body and personal boundaries are respected.
+All students and staff have the right to live, study, work and relax in an environment where they are free from any form of violence, abuse or harassment, and where their body, gender identity, ethnicity, religion, sexuality and personal boundaries are respected.

-No student or staff member should be forced to just 'put up' with violent or abusive behaviour from others, threats of such behaviour or any other forms of abuse or harassment, including sexual violence and harassment.
-Action must be taken where necessary to ensure all students and staff are able to enjoy university life without experiencing these.
+No student or staff member should be forced to just 'put up' with violent or abusive behaviour from others, threats of such behaviour or any forms of abuse or harassment.
+This includes sexual violence, abuse and harassment, and any violence, abuse or harassment as a result of racial or religious hatred or prejudice relating to sexuality or gender.
+Action must be taken where necessary to ensure all students and staff are able to enjoy University life without experiencing these.

-Any abuse or harassment will not be tolerated by the University or the Students' Union, and staff and students who commit or threaten acts of harassment should be stopped (ie their behaviour challenged) and disciplined as appropriate for their actions.
+Any harassment will not be tolerated by the University or the Students' Union, and those who commit or threaten acts of harassment should be stopped (i.e. their behaviour challenged) and disciplined as appropriate for their actions.

-Students who have been the victims of any form of violence, abuse or harassment; including sexual violence, sexual assault, or threats of violence or harassment can seek the help of Student Services.
-Student Services will offer support and guidance and will assist if students wish to report any incident to the appropriate authorities.
+Students who have been the victims of any form of violence, abuse or harassment, including sexual violence, sexual assault, threats of violence or harassment based on race, religion or other protected characteristics such as gender identity or sexuality, can seek the help of Student Services.
+Student Services will offer appropriate support and also help report any issues as appropriate.